koding/tunnel/README.md

   }
 }
 ```
-* `debug` enable more human-readable log format
+* `debug` Enable more human-readable log format
-* `identifier` set custom identifier.
+* `identifier` Set custom identifier.
 Leave empty if you want to automatically use the host name.
 If you use multiple instances of the same container image or VM with the same host name you really should set custom identifier per instance.
-* `serverAddress` address of proxy server
+* `serverAddress` Address of proxy server
-* `signatureKey` secret key shared between server and client to sign control calls from client
+* `signatureKey` Secret key shared between server and client to sign control calls from client
 * `controlPath` Use custom path for control protocol if default (`/_controlPath`) interferes with your needs.
+This field is optional but must match the same of server config
-Leave empty or remove from config to use default value.
-This must match the same of server config
+* `controlMethod` Custom HTTP method of control call.
+The default is `POST`.
+This field is optional but must match the same of server config
-* `proxy.http.domain` is the desired domain at the server side that will be routed to this client
+* `proxy.http.domain` Is the desired domain at the server side that will be routed to this client
-* `proxy.http.target` is the target host protocol and port.
+* `proxy.http.target` Is the target host protocol and port.
 Requests will be routed to this host
 * `proxy.http.rewrite` list of Regex expressions to rewrite paths in URLs.
 This list must contain at least one entry and may be as simple as a pair `/ -> /` but then you risk to expose entire local web server.
 Only requests with matched path will be routed to client.
 You may use RegEx capture groups and replacements (e.g. `$1`).

 #### Run